 VotingforJudges is a nonpartisan, impartial source of information about judicial elections in the state of Washington.
 The site was established in 2006 to provide information to voters in connection with the appellate judicial contests that year, and it has expanded to cover all judicial elections throughout the state.
-All of Washington's 2020 contested judicial elections will be reported.
+All of Washington's 2022 judicial elections will be reported.

 The American Bar Association honored VotingforJudges with its 2007 Silver Gavel Award for Media and the Arts, in the "New Media" category, "recognizing outstanding efforts to foster public understanding of the law."

 The Atlanta-based Foundation for Improvement of Justice presented one of its Paul H. Chapman Justice Awards for 2007 to VotingforJudges.

 Paul Fjelstad, the law librarian from Kitsap County who created and provides ongoing updates to VotingforJudges, was honored with the King County Bar Association President's Award for his work.
 He also received a Washington State Bar Association Local Hero Award and a Kitsap County Bar Association President's Award, in part for his development of this site.

 Numerous newspaper editorials have praised and recommended this site.

 VotingforJudges.org includes ratings and endorsements from numerous organizations.
 We provide this information so that voters will be better informed about the candidates.
 We do not rate or endorse any candidates; the ratings and endorsements of organizations included at this site reflect the views of those individual organizations and not necessarily the views of votingforjudges.org or its sponsors.